-The arrangements for licensed deficits will be operated by the Head of Financial

-Services, working within the accounting requirements of the County Council as set out by the Section 151 Officer.
+The arrangements for licensed deficits will be operated by the Strategic Director: Resources, working within the accounting requirements of the County Council as set out by the Section 151 Officer.

 Schools wishing to apply to the Authority to set a deficit budget will be subject to detailed terms and conditions agreed between the governing body, headteacher and the Authority's officers.
-All Schools will be required to maintain a risk register linked to their deficit budget, the format of which will be provided by the Schools Forum.Restrictions on expenditure and a higher level of budget monitoring will be required by the school and the Authority for the period of the deficit and until such a time as the Authority is satisfied that the school has met repayment targets and is in a position of financial stability.
+Restrictions on expenditure and a higher level of budget monitoring will be required by the school and the Authority for the period of the deficit and until such a time as the Authority is satisfied that the school has met repayment targets and is in a position of financial stability.
 The Authority will appoint a named officer / adviser to support the school in analysing its finance, curriculum and staffing needs.

-Requests for licensed deficits will not normally be approved unless the school can produce a recovery plan which, in the view of the Authority, is realistic, prudent and does not exceed three years (exceptionally as agreed by Section 151 officer and Chief Education officer).
-The Authority's named officers / advisers will have a key role in determining whether the recovery plan can be recommended to the Authority as fulfilling these criteria.
+Requests for licensed deficits will not normally be approved unless the school can produce a recovery plan which, in the view of the Authority, is realistic, prudent and does not exceed three years (exceptionally 5 years).
+The Authority's named officer / adviser will have a key role in determining whether the recovery plan can be recommended to the Authority as fulfilling these criteria.